Polynomial problems of the Casas-Alvero type: Applications to the Casas- Alvero conjecture

 Writing the same inequality for $m+1$

 and adding two inequalities, we find

 which means

-So, for the existence of the CA-polynomial it is necessary that the right-hand side of the latter inequality is more or equal to 1.
-Thus we come out with condition (47) and complete the proof. \end{proof}
+So, for the existence of the CA-polynomial it is necessary that the right-hand side of the latter inequality is greater than or equal to 1.
+Thus we come up with condition (47) and complete the proof. \end{proof}

 {\bf Acknowledgment}.
 The present investigation was supported, in part, by the "Centro de Matem{\'a}tica" of the University of Porto.